About Oaxaca

 Traveling by land we find the new highway Cuacnopalam-Tehuacan-Oaxaca; with communication to the cities of Mexico, Puebla and Veracruz among others.
 It also has federal highways, state highways, and internal roads.

-Articles for Oaxaca
+Articles Releated with Oaxaca

-The Haciendas in Tabasco, Mexico
+Migration in Mexico